So, what is a Granny Flat?

 What is a Granny Flat?

-A Granny Flat falls somewhere between a tiny house (about 500 s.f.) and a small house (about 1,400 s.f.), and unlike tiny houses, everything is normal sized.
-No miniature bathrooms or kitchens.
+A Granny Flat falls somewhere between a tiny house (under 500 s.f.) and a small home (about 1,400 s.f.).
+Unlike tiny houses, everything is normal-sized; no miniature bathrooms or kitchens.
 They usually have one or two bedrooms and one bath.
 Granny Flats are also stationary; they are not designed to be movable like a tiny house.

 Traditional Exterior Granny Flat Designs

 The traditional style homes have the charm of an old house.
 They can also reflect the vernacular style of their location, whether that’s a Southern Shotgun style or a New England stone Colonial style.